greglinch/sourcelist/to-do-list.md

 # To-do for development

-* send admin details of what changed when someone updates their profile

 * fix JoinView to add elif if form errors exist

 * investigate why email_user no longer needs .decode() on the uid when creating confirm_url?